Le1nism/MSSandbox/README.md

 ## Troubleshooting

 - If containers fail to start, check the logs: `docker-compose logs`
-- Ensure ports 8001 and 8002 are not already in use on your system
+- Ensure ports 8000, 8001, and 8002 are not already in use on your system
 - Make sure Docker and Docker Compose are properly installed and running
-- Check that both services can communicate by testing the endpoints
+- Check that all services can communicate by testing the endpoints
+- If the web UI doesn't load, check that all services are healthy in the status bar